SQL Server Views Interview Questions and Answers

 - Views cannot be based on temporary tables.

 In the next article, I am going to discuss the most frequently asked SQL Server Functions Interview Questions with Answers.
 Here, in this article, I try to explain most frequently asked SQL Server Views Interview Questions and Answers.
-I hope this article will help you with your needs.
+I hope you enjoy this SQL Server Views Interview Questions and Answers article.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, question, or comments about this SQL Server Views Interview Questions and Answers article.